practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 Well, I guess that nobody claimed so far that uberJAR files based on Armed Bear Common Lisp can be used for the GraalVM.

-The major difference to Scala, Kotlin and Clojure on the GraalVM is the fact that with these languages I could just use my default OpenJDK environment to build an uberJAR file first.
+The major difference to Scala, Kotlin and Clojure on the GraalVM is the fact that with these languages I could just use my default OpenJDK environment to build an uberJAR file which is then being AOT compiled.

 <br/>